mathjax/MathJax-docs/input/tex/extensions/autobold.rst

 autobold
 ########

-The `autobold` extension is no longer available in MathJax version 3.
+The `autobold` extension is no longer available in MathJax version 3 or later.

 |-----|